rtrelease/Jetson-Symbolics-Neuromorphics/Arduino.md

 Analog computing master expert Dr. Bernd Ulmann of Anabrid has kindly provided the Arduino Mega 2560 design and code for a simple [hybrid computing controller and data logger](https://github.com/anabrid/hardware/tree/main/the-analog-thing/arduino_2650_hybrid_controller) designed for THAT.
 Since the Arduino IDE  communicates with THAT's microcontroller via USB, the ARM Jetsons avoid obstacles of only x86-specific data acquisition (DAQ) system drivers being available.

-When the Arduino microcontroller hardware is finally integrated with THAT systems, it will enable new hybrid computing synergies between digital AI, deep learning methods and analog computer models' dynamical data.
+When this initial Arduino 2560 microcontroller hardware is finally integrated with THAT systems, it will enable new hybrid computing synergies between digital AI, deep learning methods and analog computer models' dynamical data.

+A continuing review of Analog Paradigms advanced Hybrid Controller module documentation  indicates that there is a reasonable upgrade path for a THAT hardware interface that includes a 32 bit ARM Cortex M4 controller system with greater analog and digital I/O capabilities and speed.

+This might be an Arduino Leonardo like the one used in the prior Teeny 3.1 hardware version of the original Arduino Micro neocortical microcicuit simulator.

+**To be continued...**

 ###### A straightforward  *apt install Arduino*, and downloaded THAT controller code was loaded on the IDE on the AGX Orin DK; ready to go for a new Mega 2560 hybrid controller, THAT, and brain microcircuit modeling!
 ![image](https://user-images.githubusercontent.com/71346897/209422743-8bd2314a-04fa-46f0-9b8c-a72afa013f2d.png)
-To be continued...